AntkiewiczGrzegorz1997/Detection_of_Suicide_Ideations/README.md

 # MasterthesisBERT

-The project is conducted in 2 environments: local machine and Google Colab Pro+.
+The project is conducted in 2 different environments: local machine and Google Colab Pro+.
 The following scripts are run in the local machine: main.py, scraping.py, data_loader.py, preprocess_data.py, SMHD_preprocess.py and finetune_mental_health.py

-The following order of running the scripts so that the project can be repeated is as follows:
+So that the project could be reproduced the order of running the scripts should be kept as follows:

 1. Gather the data - run the scraping.py from the main.py for getting the data that will be used to train PsychBERTModel.
 The scraper saves the scraped content of each subreddit into a separate file.
-Big part of the Data is also obtained from Google Big Query and can be later as well preprocessed by the script.
+Personal credentials for running Pushlift's API are needed as well.
+Big part of the Data is also obtained from Google Big Query and can be later preprocessed by the script.
 2. Merge the Data - the main.py runs the data_loader.py script.
 We should run it twice: once for our scraped data and the second time for the data from Google Big Query.
 3. Preprocess the files - from main.py run the preprocess_data.py file that preprocesses the text and outputs a .txt file.
 Because of the RAM constraints it has to be done probably few times, each time on a different part of the dataset resulting in the end in few preprocessed files.

-4. With the help of Preprocess_Dataset_Right.ipynb preprocess .txt files into their final correct format that can be later used for pre-training BERT
+4. With the help of Preprocess_Dataset_Right.ipynb preprocess .txt files into their final correct format that can be later used for pre-training BERT.

 5. Run BERT_Pre-Training.ipynb twice: for PsychBERT1 and PsychBERT2 - in the code choose the right datasets for it
-6. For SMHD and RSDD datasets there is an addictional script to extract csv the data from a specific format: SMHD_preprocess.py
+6. For SMHD and RSDD datasets there is an addictional script to extract csv data from a specific format: SMHD_preprocess.py
-7. For BERT, PsychBERT1 and PsychBERT2 extract embeddings with Embeddings.ipynb ana save them in the repository.
+7. For BERT, PsychBERT1 and PsychBERT2 extract embeddings with Embeddings.ipynb and save them in the repository.
 The Embeddings.ipynb as well preprocesses a bit all of the datasets
+8. Run finetune_mental_health.py for each dataset. (the finetuned-BERT is needed for later)
-8. Run FirstClassification.ipynb to run test a performance each of the classification model on the top of each embedding.
+9. Run FirstClassification.ipynb to run test a performance each of the classification model on the top of each embedding.

-9.
-10
+10. To detect the novelty data points run the NoveltyDetection.ipynb script which outputs the list with novelty indices which are going to be excluded later.
+11. To run the classification without the rows classified as novelty run FirstClassification.ipynb with setting "novelty_detection" to True and run de models as in the step 9.
+12.

 ## Requirements